ogt/webcommand-app/README.md

 ## Synopsis

-This web service exposes the unix sort command functionality.
+This web service exposes the default unix sort command functionality as it is available at the server that runs the http server.

 ## Description